yanggeorge/simple-socks5/README.md

 ## Introduction ##

-`simple-socks5` is a simple socks5 proxy server implementation from scratch, based on `netty`
+`simple-socks5` is a simple implementation of socks5 proxy server from scratch, based on `netty`.

 You can test it using `cURL` and browser.